SamuelNeves/latexHighlighter/README.md

 * Refactor code
 * Include more variatons of the words, like plurals
-* Expand hights to bold and colors
+* Expand highlights to bold and colors
 * Have a life.